-[ Radvanka is part of the city limits of Uzhhorod (Ungvár) today. ]
+[ Radvanka is within the city limits of Uzhhorod (Ungvár) today. ]

 also known as: Radváncz (HU), Radvanka (CZ), Radvanka (RU)

 ( Click the arrow in the buttons below for pronunciation. )

 was part of the Kingdom of Hungary (11th century - 1918 and 1938-1944) with the name of Radváncz